-- (a) proceedings for the Returning Officer to receive nomination papers; - (b) proceedings for the making of objections to any nomination paper; - (c) proceedings where a candidate must make his or her deposit for the purposes of section 28, may correct errors in the nomination papers and may withdraw his or her candidature; and - (d) proceedings by which a candidate may make his or her indication (regarding his or her name) to the Returning Officer under section 105(1).
+- (a) proceedings for the Returning Officer to receive nomination papers; - (b) proceedings for the making of objections to any nomination paper; - (c) proceedings where a candidate must make his or her deposit for the purposes of section 10, may correct errors in the nomination papers and may withdraw his or her candidature; and - (d) proceedings by which a candidate may make his or her indication (regarding his or her name) to the Returning Officer under section 11(5).

-Presentation to Parliament, etc.
+15 Presentation to Parliament, etc.

-102B.-(1) All regulations made under this Act must be presented to Parliament as soon as possible after publication in the Gazette.

-(2) Where a writ of election has been issued under section 24 for an election in any electoral division, no regulations may be made under this Act until after the day of nomination or, if a poll is to be taken, until after polling day of that election.".
+- 81B.-(1) All regulations made under this Act must be presented to Parliament as soon as possible after publication in the Gazette. - (2) Where a writ of election has been issued under section 6 for an election, no regulations may be made under this Act until after the day of nomination or, if a poll is to be taken, until after polling day of that election."

-New section 110
+New section 85

-45. The principal Act is amended by inserting, immediately after section 109, the following section:
+44. The principal Act is amended by inserting, immediately after section 84, the following section: